 Piano Finger Exercise

-Next try the Left Hand C Position Marching Patterns for further development of the left hand.
-Afterviewing the piano video tutorial for this piano finger exercise you will understand that most of the note names have been left out so that you can begin playing the left hand music notation through simple STEP and SKIP music interval reading.
+After viewing the piano video tutorial for this piano finger exercise you will understand several things.
+Most of the note names have been left out.
+Now you can begin playing the left hand music notation through simple STEP and SKIP music interval reading.

 For more information on reading music by interval (or distance) please go to Music Interval Basics.